Draws histograms or bar charts on a plotter or graphics monitor.

 UPPER to a value larger than any of the bars in any of the histograms, you can ensure that they are all plotted on the same scale.

 The histogram key consists of the title, if set by

 KEYDESCRIPTION, followed by a legend for each structure plotted.
-This consists of a small rectangle that is drawn in the same colour and brush style as that used in the histogram, followed by the identifier name or the piece of text specified by the
+This consists of a small rectangle that is drawn in the same colour as that used in the histogram, followed by the identifier name or the piece of text specified by the

 SCREEN option controls whether the graphical display is cleared before the histogram is plotted and the